KintCark/COMFYUI-ANDROID-TERMUX/README.md

-OK I fixed it all you gota do is download the nodes you want then shutdown termux and boot up again sign into Ubuntu then go to the custom nodes folder then u gota pip install -r requirements.txt on every node u installed if it doesn't have a requirements.txt then just move onto the next one once I did this I was able to run ltxv workflow I also added some new Dependencies to the install script just rerun that too to install the new Dependencies 😉
+I fixed it all you gota do is download the nodes you want then shutdown termux and boot up again sign into Ubuntu then go to the custom nodes folder then u gota pip install -r requirements.txt on every node u installed if it doesn't have a requirements.txt then just move onto the next one once I did this I was able to run ltxv workflow I also added some new Dependencies to the install script just rerun that too to install the new Dependencies 😉

 Wan 2.1, hunyuan, ltxv Works but only maxed to 256x256 on 12gb Ram use gguf version!